HGlass07/Knowledge-Nexus/README.md

 Home page:

 The home page is simple, and immediately tells users what to expect from the site, and what it can be used for.
+By combining concise, minimal introductory text; as well as a selection of relevent images, the user's expectations are established, and they can now navigate through the site with ease.

 Resources:

 The resources page acts as a directory to a selection of useful external resources, including a short description about each one.
+This section is structured in a way that lets a user scan through these and select those most appropriate for them, an image that appears on larger screens adds color and visual appeal without distracting from the main content.

 Blog:

 The blog page features a short article about a relevent science topic.
-It is displayed in a clear format with information broken down into digestible paragraphs.
-The title, author, and date of posting are clearly visable at the top of the page, and the information sources are also listed below the article.
+It is displayed in a clear format with information broken down into digestible paragraphs, and key terms in bold.
+The title, author, and date of posting are clearly visable at the top of the page, and the information sources are also listed below the article - with links in the case of web sources.

 Contact:

-Visitors can use the contact page to view details of science tutors, as well as submit their own queries - with a textarea feature to allow users provide detail to their request.
+Users can use the contact page to view details of science tutors, as well as submit their own queries - with a textarea feature to allow users provide detail to their request.
 The information on this page is displayed clearly, and is designed to allow users to very easily use the featured content.
+Clicking on the tutor emails immediately directs the user to their default email service, with a draft email generated.

 --------------